CatalinIuga/squi/README.md

 # SQUI - SQL database client

-SQUI is a SQL database client written using .Net Core 7 and Vue3.
+SQUI is a SQL database GUI written using .Net Core 7 and Vue3.